Overview

 Laboratory Studies

-Laboratory test results are nonspecific for lymphocytic interstitial pneumonia (LIP).
+Bronchoalveolar lavage is recommended to exclude infectious etiologies and typically shows an elevated lymphocyte count.
+Routine laboratory tests, including serum protein electrophoresis (SPEP), are conducted as approximately 80% of patients present with serum protein abnormalities, predominantly polyclonal gammopathy and hypogammaglobulinemia.
 Serum protein electrophoresis commonly shows polyclonal hypergammaglobulinemia.
-In pediatric patients with LIP and HIV, lactate dehydrogenase (LDH) levels may be elevated to 300-500 IU/L, approximately half the levels seen in Pneumocystis jiroveci pneumonia.
-This measurement is not helpful in adults.
-Serologic testing for HIV-1, HTLV-1, EBV, and rheumatoid factor should be carried out.
+In pediatric patients with LIP and HIV, lactate dehydrogenase (LDH) levels may be elevated to 300-500 IU/L, approximately half the levels seen in Pneumocystis jiroveci pneumonia; however, this measurement is not helpful in adults.
+Additional tests such as serologies, immunoglobulin levels, and HIV testing are performed to explore potential secondary causes of LIP, including testing for HIV-1, HTLV-1, EBV, and rheumatoid factor.

 Imaging Studies